-Decree no. 44/2005, November 29, establishes the Regulation for Distribution and Commercialisation of Natural Gas, pursuant to which these rights are attributed by means of concession agreements resulting from a public tender process.
-The attribution of rights through direct negotiations is only envisaged when the public tender process has no bidders or in areas The concessionaire may be given exclusive distribution and commercialisation rights in the whole or part of a concession area for a certain period; however, once such exclusivity has ended, consumers are entitled to acquire natural gas from third parties.
+The new Decree no. 62/2023, November 23, which revoked Decree no. 44/2005, November 29, establishes the Regulation for Distribution and Commercialisation of Natural Gas, pursuant to which these rights are attributed by means of concession agreements resulting from a public tender process.
+The attribution of rights through direct negotiations is only envisaged when the public tender process has no bidders or in areas that have not been designated as concession areas for a distribution network or independent local networks by the MIREME.
+The concessionaire must be a commercial company, necessarily held by the successful tenderer(s), with the registered office and administration in Mozambique.

+The concessionaire may be given exclusive distribution and commercialisation rights in the whole or part of a concession area for a certain period; however, once such exclusivity has ended, consumers are entitled to acquire natural gas from third parties.